Andrew7-7/Joblink/README.md

 *This project was developed using the ICP Ninja IDE.*

----

 ## Application Description

-JobLink is a cutting-edge web3 application designed to bridge the gap between job seekers and enterprises.
-By leveraging blockchain technology, JobLink makes every candidate’s profile and work experience both verifiable and immutable.
-This groundbreaking approach instills a high level of credibility and trust for all users, establishing JobLink as a reliable reference in the recruitment market.
+JobLink is a web3 application that aims to link job seekers with enterprises, essentially closing the gap between them.
+What sets this platform apart is its use of blockchain technology, which ensures that every candidate's profile and experience is verifiable and immutable.
+This gives a greater degree of credibility to both job seekers and enterprises, making JobLink a trusted reference in the market.

----
+The application offers two distinct points of view:

 - **Job Seeker Perspective:**
   - **Home Page:** Displays the user's profile where they can add or update personal details and work experience.